Jean César Graziani

-Jean César Graziani ([ʒɑ̃ sezaʁ ɡʁazjani]; Bastia, Corsica, 15 November 1859 – Paris, 8 February 1932) was a French Army general during World War I.
+Jean César Graziani ([ʒɑ̃ sezaʁ ɡʁazjani]; Bastia, Corsica, 15 November 1859 – Paris, 8 February 1932) was a Corsican French Army general who served in World War I.

 Early years

 He started his studies at the Ecole Spéciale Militaire de Saint-Cyr in October 1878.
 He participated in the Algerian and Tunisian campaigns and by 1909 commanded the 96th Infantry Regiment.

 In 1912 he became director of the Infantry at the Ministry of Defence.
 On 29 January 1913, by now a Brigadier General, he became head of the cabinet of the Minister of Defence.

 World War I

 One month after the outbreak of World War I, he became vice chief of the État-major of the Army and on 31 July 1915 chief of the État-major of the Army.

 In April 1917 he received field command of the 28th Division and in December 1917 of the 17th Army Corps.

 On 29 March 1918, he became commander of the 12th French Army Corps, which was stationed in Italy.
 At the same time, the Tenth Army returned to France, leaving only the 12th Army Corps on the Italian Front.
 Graziani thus became commander of the French troops in Italy, and helped to repulse in June the Austrian offensive during the Battle of the Piave River.

-For the final Battle of Vittorio Veneto, the Italians gave him command of their 12th Army, with which he gained a great victory.
+During the Battle of Vittorio Veneto, the final and decisive campaign of the theatre, the Italians gave him command of their 12th Army, with which he gained a great victory.